Netherlands Marine Corps: World War II

 During the Battle of the Netherlands in World War II, a Korps Mariniers unit in Rotterdam which was preparing to ship out to the Dutch East Indies successfully defended the bridges across the Maas, preventing German paratroopers in the centre of the city from rendez-vousing with conventional German infantry.
 The Germans ended the stalemate by bombing Rotterdam.
 The threat of an attack by Marines caused its German captain to scuttle the Antilla in Aruba in 1940.

 When the Dutch capitulation was declared and the Marines abandoned their positions, the German commander was surprised to encounter only a handful of troops emerge in their black uniforms.
 The Oberleutnant ordered his men to salute them out of respect for their bravery and labeled them die schwarzen Teufel ("The Black Devils").

 During the German occupation of the Netherlands, some mariniers joined the Princess Irene Brigade to fight against the Germans.
 They distinguished themselves in combat near the Dutch city of Tilburg in the autumn of 1944.

 Starting in 1943, the United States Marine Corps trained and equipped a new brigade, the Mariniersbrigade, of the Korps Mariniers at Camp Lejeune and Camp Davis in North Carolina in preparation for amphibious landings against the Japanese in the Dutch East Indies.
-The Japanese surrendered before such landings were needed, but the Mariniersbrigade, fully trained and equipped, left North Carolina in six transports in 1945 and fought against Indonesians insurgents in the Indonesian War of Independence.
+The Japanese surrendered before such landings were needed, but the Mariniersbrigade, fully trained and equipped, left North Carolina in six transports in 1945 and fought against Indonesian insurgents in the Indonesian War of Independence.
 The mariniers were part of the A Division, which was itself commanded by a Korps Mariniers officer.
 The brigade was disbanded in 1949.

 The Dutch maintained control over Western New Guinea after the Indonesian War of Independence and the Korps Mariniers served there until 1962 when the colony in the course of the West New Guinea dispute was handed over to the United Nations Temporary Executive Authority.